simon-m-mudd/simon-m-mudd.github.io/group/index.md

   teaser: Default_400x250.jpg
 ---

-I've been lucky enough to collaborate with some amazing PhD students and postdocs.
+I've been lucky to collaborate with some amazing PhD students and postdocs.
 I can only hope they learned as much from me as I learned from them.

 {% include toc.html %}